cuplv/chimpcheck/content/index.md

 ChimpCheck paper can be found here: [arxiv](https://arxiv.org/abs/1708.08613)

-It is offically accepted to appear in the [Onward!
+It is offically accepted to the [Onward!
 2017](https://2017.onward-conference.org/track/onward-2017-Onward-Papers#event-overview)

+If you are interested, keynotes for our talk can be found [here](./images/ChimpCheck_Onward_Talk_Peilun.key)

+There is also a screencast version of our talk:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/XRjtMEU3mAE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Demos

+Following is a simple video to demonstrate using ChimpCheck to exercises one of the open source app we found on GitHub.
+For more interesting examples, please check the example folder in the project.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pG41WLBFBQo" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>